Larry Elder: Race relations

+Crime

+On Elder's 2024 presidential campaign website, crime was the first issue listed.
+Elder is a vocal supporter of law enforcement.
+Elder blames the Democratic Party and organizations like the National Association for the Advancement of Colored People (NAACP) for ignoring crime and the "epidemic of fatherlessness" in Black neighborhoods.
+He says "Black-on-Black urban crime in Democratic-run cities" is a top concern for the Black community, while also saying Democrats such as Biden "manipulate Blacks into seeing themselves as victims."

 Personal life

-Elder was married for two years to a female physician, who was also a longtime friend of his.
-They divorced in 1994 because she wanted to have children and he did not.
+Elder was married for two years to a physician, who was also a long-term friend of his.
+They divorced in 1994 because she wanted to have children, and he did not.
 Elder later dated Patricia Stewart from 1996 to 2012, and they have remained friends since their separation.
 Elder then dated Alexandra Datig, a longtime former radio producer for him, and was engaged to her from 2013 until 2015.

 Allegations of abuse and sexual harassment

 In 2011 episodes of his radio program, Elder disclosed that he had twice been accused of sexual harassment and denied both allegations.
 In one case, Elder defended himself by implying that the woman was too unattractive for him to sexually harass, saying, "If you had seen her, you would know that the picture would be a complete defense.
 I'm just saying."

 In 2021, Elder's former fiancée Alexandra Datig accused him of abuse.
 Datig said that Elder had demanded she show devotion by having "Larry's Girl" tattooed on herself and, during an argument, brandished a gun threateningly at her while "high" on cannabis.
 After Datig's allegations became public, The Sacramento Bee editorial board and fellow candidates Kevin Faulconer and Caitlyn Jenner called for Elder to withdraw from the race.
 Elder denied Datig's accusations and called them "salacious allegations".